cbriggs02/CB-IdentityService/README.md

-# Making major updates and adding many new services - updates should be ready in 2026
+# We’re working on major updates and expanding our range of services.
+Everything is scheduled to be ready by 2026, bringing you a bigger and better experience

 # IdentityServiceApi